varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    The ``vtr.h`` header provides data structures and functions needed by compiled VCL programs and VMODs.
-   The workspace functions are included in this file.

    ``cache.h`` declares the function prototypes for the workspace memory model among others.
    These functions are implemented in ``cache_ws.c``.